 non-professional journalists, however, sometimes leads to prosecution, judicial harassment, arbitrary detention, or worse.
 How can journalists be protected in the face of such dangers?
 The answer lies in the law.
 Journalists operate within an

 international legal framework which protects their rights to freedom of expression and freedom of information, meaning that governments can be held to account.
-The right to freedom of expression can be limited, however, and so this Handbook also looks at
+The right to freedom of expression can be limited, however, and so this Handbook also

-how freedom of expression can be restricted in specific circumstances and how it is balanced with other rights, such as the right to privacy.
+looks at how freedom of expression can be restricted in specific circumstances and how it is balanced with other rights, such as the right to privacy.

 The Defence Handbook for Journalists and Bloggers is unique in its kind as it focuses specifically on the application of international legal principles to the work of journalists.
-It includes decisions and recommendations made by international and
+It includes decisions and recommendations made by international

-order and morality; and national security and state secrets.
+of public order and morality; and national security and state secrets.

 Magic Mike XXL is a 2015 USA comedy music drama by Gregory Jacobs.